Blog > Billing & Insurance > Complete Guide to Mental Health Billing

 Complete Guide to Mental Health Billing

 Mental health services are essential for the well-being and emotional healing of so many.
-These services and treatments span a wide range of necessary components to ensure a smooth process.
-However, mental health billing can often hinder the treatment process if there are errors in the system, inaccurate or inefficient documentation and pre-authorization issues.
+These services and treatments span a wide range of clinical settings and therapeutic interventions.
+However, billing for mental health services can often hinder the treatment process if there are coding errors, inaccurate or inefficient documentation and pre-authorization issues.

 Types of Covered Mental Health Services

-It's important to know the types of covered mental health services for your patients who may have varying insurance or medical coverage.
-For example, some insurance will only cover mental health services by specific providers, such as physicians, psychiatrists, clinical psychologists and clinical social workers.
+It's important to know the types of mental health services covered by your patients, who may have varying insurance or medical coverage.
+For example, some insurance will only cover mental health services by specific providers, such as physicians, psychiatrists, clinical psychologists, and clinical social workers.
 Additionally, some independent mental healthcare providers can only diagnose the patient with a mental disorder because insurance will not cover the actual treatment.

 If you are part of a private practice, then physicians' and psychiatrists' diagnosis and treatment of the mental disorder will most likely be covered by insurance.
 These services are often some method of counseling, including a general form of: